 In 1963, two legends were born that would both go on to become icons within their respective fields: the Heuer Carrera and the Porsche 911.
-Finally, 58 years later, those two names have come together once again in the all new TAG Heuer Carrera Porsche Chronograph.
-More than anything, this new partnership is a celebration.
-A celebration of the shared history of these two famous products that have built on their strong foundational design to maintain huge appeal for nearly six decades.
-But where did the Heuer Carrera begin its individual story?
+This year marks the 60th anniversary of the model (celebrated by the release of the amazing “>Carrera Glassbox Chronograph).
+An enduring design that has remained in favour over the last six decades, it is important to remember where the Heuer Carrera began.
 Let’s take a look through the history of the watch’s illustrious life.

 1963 – 1984

 The Heuer Carrera chronograph was launched in 1963, but the real story begins even earlier in 1950 when the Carrera Panamericana car race first ran.
 Held for five consecutive years, this was an open road border-to-border race in Mexico covering more than 3500km with minimal safety precautions in place.
 By 1954, the race was attracting professional motorsports drivers, which was reflected in the final 356km stage of that year’s race being won at an average speed of 222kmph.
 With speeds this high, however, the Carrera Panamericana was deemed too dangerous to organise again with more than two dozen people losing their lives over the race’s five-year lifespan.

 Tales of this high-speed, daring and thoroughly challenging event stuck in the mind of Jack Heuer, who assumed leadership of the Heuer watch brand in 1962.
 Jack Heuer was the the great grandson of the founder of the company, which at that point was well known for producing sports timers, dashboard clocks and, increasingly, wristworn chronographs.